classiebit/anofie-docs/resources/docs/1.0/installation.md

 # Installation

-Anofie comes with a installer that makes the installation process fully automated and smooth as 🍻
+Anofie comes with an installer that makes the installation process fully automated and smooth as 🍻

 ---